-1. Describe what is happening here (and what the lines and "sweeps" indicate).
+1. Describe what is happening here.
 Does this confirm Kepler's second law?
-How and why?
+How?
 When the planet is at perihelion, is it moving slowly or quickly?
-Why do you think this happens (4 points)
+Why do you think this happens?
+(4 points)

 Look back to the equation for the force of gravity.
 You know from personal experience that the harder you hit a ball, the faster it moves.
 The act of hitting a ball is the act of applying a force to the ball.
 The larger the force, the faster the ball moves (and, generally, the farther it travels).
 In the equation for the force of gravity, the amount of force generated depends on the masses of the two objects, and the distance between them.
 But note that it depends on one over the square of the distance: $1/R^2$.
 Let's explore this "inverse square law" with some calculations.